 Growing up in the South, cornbread has always been a staple in our meals.
 Even as I grew older and moved away, I still crave the delicious and unique taste of cornbread.
 When I have the chance to make the batter for cornbread, I end up making more than I can consume for the next few days.
 I’d like to know how I could keep my extra cornbread instead of throwing it away.
 Can I freeze cornbread?

 Cornbread is a popular Southern type of bread.
 Often called “soul food” for its great taste, cornbread can be used in various dishes and meals.
-Despite the fact that its recipe is simple, cornbread caters to different kinds of tastes – from the youngest kids to the oldest folks!
+Even though its recipe is simple, cornbread caters to different kinds of tastes – from the youngest kids to the oldest folks!

-Cornbread can be frozen after it has been cooled.
-Prevent the cornbread from drying by wrapping it tightly in aluminum foil, or placing it inside an airtight container.
-Store it inside the freezer for up to three months in order to maintain its quality.
+Yes, cornbread can be frozen after it has been cooled.
+Wrap the cornbread tightly in aluminum foil or place it inside an airtight container to prevent it from drying.
+You can store it inside a freezer for up to three months.
 To prepare, simply thaw the cornbread inside the refrigerator then reheat in the oven or toaster.

 Can You Freeze Cornbread?

 The quality of frozen cornbread is expected to be different from a freshly baked batch.
 Since the bread goes through freezing and reheating, it is slightly less fluffy than usual.